GabeScott/standard-works-vault/General Conference/1989 April - Our Kindred Family—Expression of Eternal Love.md

 My brothers and sisters, since last October it has been my blessing to be associated with the Family History Department of the Church.
 It enables each of us to experience the joy of the covenants and the ordinances of the temple as we make them available to our loved ones.

-Famous Roots author, Alex Haley, once said: “In all of us there is a hunger, marrow-deep, to know our heritage—to know who we are and where we have come from.
+Famous *Roots* author, Alex Haley, once said: “In all of us there is a hunger, marrow-deep, to know our heritage—to know who we are and where we have come from.
 Without this enriching knowledge, there is a hollow yearning.
-No matter what our attainments in life, there is still ... an emptiness, and the most disquieting loneliness.”
+No matter what our attainments in life, there is still … an emptiness, and the most disquieting loneliness.”

 Through family history we discover the most beautiful tree in the forest of creation—our family tree.
 Its numerous roots reach back through history, and its branches extend throughout eternity.
 Family history is the expansive expression of eternal love.
 It is born of selflessness.
 It provides opportunity to secure the family unit forever.